Most side effects from vaccines given at age four are mild, temporary, and resolve without medical intervention.

 What are the common 4-year-old vaccines side effects?

 Most side effects from 4-year-old vaccines are mild and temporary.
-Common reactions include soreness at the injection site, mild fever, irritability, and fatigue.
+Common reactions include soreness at the injection site, mild fever, irritability, tiredness, and sometimes decreased appetite.
 These symptoms usually resolve within a few days without any lasting issues.

 Are serious side effects common with 4-year-old vaccines?

-Serious adverse events following 4-year-old vaccines are extremely rare.
-While mild symptoms like fever or fussiness are typical, severe reactions such as high fever, persistent crying, or seizures require immediate medical attention but occur very infrequently.
+Serious adverse events following 4-year-old vaccines are rare.
+While mild symptoms like fever or fussiness are more typical, severe reactions such as high fever, persistent crying, seizures, or signs of a severe allergic reaction require immediate medical attention.

 What side effects should I expect from the DTaP vaccine at age four?

-The DTaP booster often causes redness, swelling, or tenderness at the injection site lasting 1-3 days.
-Mild fever and irritability may also occur but usually subside quickly.
-Severe reactions are very uncommon but should be monitored closely.
+The DTaP booster can cause redness, swelling, soreness, or tenderness at the injection site.
+Mild fever, tiredness, loss of appetite, or irritability may also occur but usually subside quickly.
+More serious reactions are uncommon but should be monitored closely.

 Can the MMR vaccine given at four years cause side effects?

-The MMR vaccine can cause mild rash, moderate fever, or swollen glands within a week or two after vaccination.
-Febrile seizures are very rare and do not result in long-term harm.
+The MMR vaccine can cause a sore arm, redness, fever, mild rash, or swollen glands within the days or weeks after vaccination.
+Febrile seizures are rare and are usually associated with fever.
 Most children recover fully without complications.

 How does the IPV vaccine affect 4-year-olds in terms of side effects?

 The IPV booster is generally well-tolerated with minimal side effects.
-Some children may experience mild pain or redness at the injection site and occasionally a low-grade fever or fatigue.
-Serious adverse events related to IPV are nearly nonexistent.
+Some children may experience mild pain, redness, swelling, or soreness at the injection site.
+Serious adverse events related to IPV are very rare, though severe allergic reactions are possible after any vaccine.

 The Bottom Line on 4-Year-Old Vaccines Side Effects